usdot-fhwa-stol/connectedvcs-tools/fedgov-cv-ISDcreator-webapp/README.md

 ## Overview

 The fedgov-cv-ISDcreator-webapp project is a webapp that allows a user to define the lanes and approaches of an intersection using a graphical interface.
-Once designed, the user can encode an ISD, MAP, or SPaT message as an ASN.1 UPER Hex string.
+Once designed, the user can encode a MAP or RGA message as an ASN.1 UPER Hex string.

 The ISD Creator Tool is accessible at <https://webapp.connectedvcs.com/isd>